Mid Rhondda F.C.: Club demise

 The club and supporters expected continued success for the 1920–21 season in the First Division of the Southern League.
 A new stand was built, and other ground improvements were added, including a press box and a gymnasium.
 Then ready for the new season, the Southern League was invited to form a Third Division of the Football League.
 The current First Division of the Southern League became the new Third Division, and no promotions were accepted.
 Mid Rhondda remained in the Second Division.

 From this, the team disintegrated.
 Price left for Grimsby Town and took five players with him, while the remaining players of the previous season found different clubs.
-This was followed by a national coal strike in 1921 which crippled the South Wales valleys, and the Club was suspended by the Football Association of Wales for non-payment of debts.
+This was followed by a national coal strike in 1921 which crippled the South Wales valleys, and the club was suspended by the Football Association of Wales for non-payment of debts.
 The club reformed in 1922, mainly thanks to voluntary donations from local miners, but now known as Mid Rhondda United.
 The club rejoined the Southern League for the 1924–25 season and applied for Football League membership in 1925.
 However the economic depression of the 1920s worsened, and there was real poverty in the Rhondda and there was little money for entertainment.
 The club continued until March 1928 when, with debts of £1,400, Mid Rhondda was forced to close when the banks called in its overdraft.

+Colours

+The club originally wore black jerseys.
+By 1914, the club had changed to royal blue and white; originally in halves, but after the First World War in stripes, with white shorts, and black socks.